 Each application should include a detailed description of a project to be completed at the CLA (maximum 3pp. or 1000 words), a list of CLA sources to be consulted (minimum 10), and one letter of reference from a non-family member (sent under a separate cover letter).
 Completed applications (hard copy, no email) should be sent to: Executive Director, Congregational Library & Archives, 14 Beacon Street, Boston, MA 02108, by August 30th.

-For further information contact the Congregational Library & Archives's Executive Director Margaret Bendroth by email or phone.
+For further information contact the Congregational Library & Archives's Library Director Tom Clark by email.